protocol/nft-website/docs/concepts/non-fungible-tokens.md

 **NFT** stands for _non-fungible token_, which doesn't explain very much.
 This page defines what an NFT actually is in the abstract, while also looking at a few specific examples of NFT applications and use cases.

 First, let's break down the name.
 Before we get into "non-fungible," what do we mean by "token"?
 For our purposes, a token is a kind of record in an information system called a blockchain.
 We won't get into all the details of how blockchains work here; check out [Blockchains and NFTs](./blockchains.md) for that.
-To understand what an NFT is, we just need a little background knowledge.
+To understand what an NFT is, we just need a bit of background knowledge.

 ## A bit of history